By: Scott Way

 Doole also said organizers are prepared to amend the protocols as needed.

 “We are adjusting to the new normal and remain flexible and prepared to adapt quickly if need be, given rapidly changing conditions, policies and guidelines...
 We are excited to bring the marine community and boating enthusiasts back together in October and are moving full steam ahead to a robust boat show season.”

 Informa and AllSecure will be following health standards set by the Global Biorisk Advisory Council — an international organization composed of leaders in the fields of “pathogenic threat analysis, mitigation, response and recovery."

 Upon entry to the event, all patrons and vendors working the show will be required to wear masks and will have their temperature taken.
 Phil Purcell, CEO and president of the Marine Industries Association of South Florida, said these measures will ensure a successful show: “Informa’s standards and guidelines, coupled with the show’s seven sites and nearly 90 acres of outdoor space, will allow every guest and exhibitor to feel confident and safe.”

 The safety protocols will include “complete overnight disinfection, electrostatic sprayers with EPA biodegradable disinfectants and continuous sanitation throughout the course of the boat show, with a focus on high-touch areas such as door handles, restrooms, and food and beverage areas,” Informa said in their statement.
 There will also be handwashing stations throughout the 3 million square foot exhibition space, clear signage and floor markings to ensure physical distancing, non-contact ticket sales and registration, and controls for both pedestrian and vehicle traffic.

-You can read the full statement from Informa Markets about the upcoming event HERE.
+You can read the full statement in the Informa Markets press release.